TheDotBat/NGPL/README.md

 ## Step 1: Download Nebula

-1. Visit the *Releases* section of the repository.
+1. Visit the official Nebula download page (provide the URL or source where Nebula can be downloaded).
 2. Download the latest version of the Nebula engine.
 3. Save the file to a location on your computer, such as `Downloads`.